pinalj/quotes-for-woocommerce/readme.txt

 4. Quote email.

 == Changelog ==

+= 2.8 ( 03.03.2025 ) =
+* Tweak - Add SKU in quote emails sent to admin.
+* Tweak - Add filter for price display feature.
+* Fix - Hide the Actions column on the Thank you page for quote orders.

 = 2.7 ( 02.02.2025 ) =
 * Fix - Compatibility errors with WordPress 6.7.1.